coveo/ui-kit/internal-docs/scripts-and-tasks.md

    - Ensure it runs the correct command.
      - How:
        - A good place to start is by looking at the [`nx:run-commands` executor's documentation](https://nx.dev/packages/nx/executors/run-commands).
-       - Make sure to prefix commands that come from dependencies with "npx ".
+       - Make sure to prefix commands that come from dependencies with "pnpm exec".
    - Do not rename it.
      - Why:
        - The name of the task must be "cached:build" since Nx only caches tasks whose name is part of the [cacheable operations](https://nx.dev/nx-cloud/reference/config#cacheable-operations).
 We defined "cached:build" as a cacheable operation in [`nx.json`](/nx.json).